-After going through all that neglect this little guy has an awesome personality and his blood panel shows that his insides are all running good.
+After going through all that neglect this little guy has an awesome personality.
 He loves life, car rides, walks and food!!!
 He lives with many other foster brothers and sisters of the furry dog kind and likes them all.
 He loves every person he meets and greets them with a big tail, OK little tail wag!
 Oliver also loves to play with toys.

 Oliver gets along with all people and has been around children but because he is so small and due to his age we will only let him go into a home with older children around 10 or older unless you have a very calm child.
 Oliver has not been around cats.